zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     *NSEC3PARAM Query Gives NSEC NODATA* set (or both).
 If both lists are non-empty then output *[DS10_INCONSISTENT_NSEC_NSEC3]* with both the lists.

-15. If the *NSEC3PARAM In Answer* set, the *NSEC Query Gives NSEC3 NODATA* set, the *NSEC In Answer* set and the *NSEC3PARAM Query Gives NSEC NODATA* set are all empty, then output *[DS10_MISSING_NSEC_NSEC3]*.

-16. If the *NSEC Incorrect Type List* set is non-empty, then output *[DS10_NSEC_ERR_TYPE_LIST] with the list of name server IP in the set.
+15. If the *NSEC Incorrect Type List* set is non-empty, then output *[DS10_NSEC_ERR_TYPE_LIST] with the list of name server IP in the set.

-17. If the *NSEC Mismatches Apex* set is non-empty, then output *[DS10_NSEC_MISMATCHES_APEX] with the list of name server IP in the set.
+16. If the *NSEC Mismatches Apex* set is non-empty, then output *[DS10_NSEC_MISMATCHES_APEX] with the list of name server IP in the set.

-18. If the *NSEC NODATA Wrong SOA* set is non-empty, then for each owner name in the set output *[DS10_NSEC_NODATA_WRONG_SOA]* with the owner name and the list of name server IP in the set for that owner name.
+17. If the *NSEC NODATA Wrong SOA* set is non-empty, then for each owner name in the set output *[DS10_NSEC_NODATA_WRONG_SOA]* with the owner name and the list of name server IP in the set for that owner name.

-19. If the *NSEC NODATA Missing SOA* set is non-empty, then output *[DS10_NSEC_NODATA_MISSING_SOA]* with the list of name server IP in the set.
+18. If the *NSEC NODATA Missing SOA* set is non-empty, then output *[DS10_NSEC_NODATA_MISSING_SOA]* with the list of name server IP in the set.

-20. If the *NSEC Query Gives Erroneous Answer* set is non-empty, then output *[DS10_NSEC_QUERY_GIVES_ERR_ANSWER]* with the list of name server IP in the set.
+19. If the *NSEC Query Gives Erroneous Answer* set is non-empty, then output *[DS10_NSEC_QUERY_GIVES_ERR_ANSWER]* with the list of name server IP in the set.

-21. If the *NSEC Query Response Error* set is non-empty, then output *[DS10_NSEC_QUERY_RESPONSE_ERROR]* with the list of name server IP in the set.
+20. If the *NSEC Query Response Error* set is non-empty, then output *[DS10_NSEC_QUERY_RESPONSE_ERR]* with the list of name server IP in the set.

-22. If the *NSEC3 Incorrect Type List* set is non-empty, then output *[DS10_NSEC3_ERR_TYPE_LIST] with the list of name server IP in the set.
+21. If the *NSEC3 Incorrect Type List* set is non-empty, then output *[DS10_NSEC3_ERR_TYPE_LIST] with the list of name server IP in the set.

-23. If the *NSEC3 Mismatches Apex* set is non-empty, then output *[DS10_NSEC3_MISMATCHES_APEX] with the list of name server IP in the set.
+22. If the *NSEC3 Mismatches Apex* set is non-empty, then output *[DS10_NSEC3_MISMATCHES_APEX] with the list of name server IP in the set.

-24. If the *NSEC3 NODATA Wrong SOA* set is non-empty, then for each owner name in the set output *[DS10_NSEC3_NODATA_WRONG_SOA]* with the owner name and the list of name server IP in the set for that owner name.
+23. If the *NSEC3 NODATA Wrong SOA* set is non-empty, then for each owner name in the set output *[DS10_NSEC3_NODATA_WRONG_SOA]* with the owner name and the list of name server IP in the set for that owner name.

-25. If the *NSEC3 NODATA Missing SOA* set is non-empty, then output *[DS10_NSEC3_NODATA_MISSING_SOA]* with the list of name server IP in the set.
+24. If the *NSEC3 NODATA Missing SOA* set is non-empty, then output *[DS10_NSEC3_NODATA_MISSING_SOA]* with the list of name server IP in the set.

-26. If the *NSEC3PARAM Query Gives Erroneous Answer* set is non-empty, then output *[DS10_NSEC3PARAM_GIVES_ERR_ANSWER]* with the list of name server IP in the set.
+25. If the *NSEC3PARAM Query Gives Erroneous Answer* set is non-empty, then output *[DS10_NSEC3PARAM_GIVES_ERR_ANSWER]* with the list of name server IP in the set.

-27. If the *NSEC3PARAM Query Response Error* set is non-empty, then output *[DS10_NSEC3PARAM_QUERY_RESPONSE_ERR]* with the list of name server IP in the set.
+26. If the *NSEC3PARAM Query Response Error* set is non-empty, then output *[DS10_NSEC3PARAM_QUERY_RESPONSE_ERR]* with the list of name server IP in the set.

-28. If the *NSEC Missing Signature* set is non-empty then output *[DS10_NSEC_MISSING_SIGNATURE]* with the name server IP addresses from the set.
+27. If the *NSEC Missing Signature* set is non-empty then output *[DS10_NSEC_MISSING_SIGNATURE]* with the name server IP addresses from the set.

-29. If the *NSEC3 Missing Signature* set is non-empty then output *[DS10_NSEC3_MISSING_SIGNATURE]* with the name server IP addresses from the set.
+28. If the *NSEC3 Missing Signature* set is non-empty then output *[DS10_NSEC3_MISSING_SIGNATURE]* with the name server IP addresses from the set.

-30. If the *NSEC RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.
+29. If the *NSEC RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.

-31. If the *NSEC RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.
+30. If the *NSEC RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.

-32. If the *NSEC RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.
+31. If the *NSEC RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.

-33. If the *NSEC RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.
+32. If the *NSEC RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.

-34. If the combined set of the unique name server IP addresses of the *NSEC RRSIG No DNSKEY*, *NSEC RRSIG Expired*, *NSEC RRSIG Not Yet Valid* and *NSEC RRSIG Verify Error* sets is non-empty, then do:
+33. If the combined set of the unique name server IP addresses of the *NSEC RRSIG No DNSKEY*, *NSEC RRSIG Expired*, *NSEC RRSIG Not Yet Valid* and *NSEC RRSIG Verify Error* sets is non-empty, then do:
     1. For each name server IP address in the combined set store the IP address